bytecodealliance/wasmtime/docs/contributing-coding-guidelines.md

   more-or-less is the same as the previous categories.

-* For contributors who should not add vet entries themselves maintainers should review the PR and then when the PR is ready to be approved the maintainer should push a commit to the contributor's PR directly.
-Maintainers should check out the PR locally, apply `cargo vet` entries as needed, and then push to the contributor's PR directly.
+* For contributors who should not add vet entries themselves maintainers should review the PR and add vet entries either in a separate PR or as part of the contributor's PR itself.
+As a separate PR you'll check out the branch, run `cargo vet`, then rebase away the contributor's commits and push your `cargo vet` commit alone to merge.
+For pushing directly to the contributor's own PR be sure to read the notes below.

-Note for the last case it's important to ensure that after you push to the PR any future updates pushed by the contributor either contain or don't overwrite your vet entries.
+Note for the last case it's important to ensure that if you push directly to a contributor's PR any future updates pushed by the contributor either contain or don't overwrite your vet entries.
 Also verify that if the PR branch is rebased or force-pushed, the details of your previously pushed vetting remain the same: e.g., versions were not bumped and descriptive reasons remain the same.
 If pushing a vetting commit to a contributor's PR and also asking for more changes, request that the contributor make the requested fixes in an additional commit rather than force-pushing a rewritten history, so your existing vetting commit remains untouched.
-These guidelines make it easier to verify no tampering has occurred
+These guidelines make it easier to verify no tampering has occurred.

 ### Policy for adding `cargo vet` entries